keanu-xoren/recipe-applet/README.md

 ## Setup ##
 Assumptions
 - Node (npm) is installed
+- MongoDB (mongodb) is installed and running as a background service.

 Instructions
 1. Copy the code to a local directory (via cloning, downloading, etc).